 While the Coop Liaison Officer will make every effort to assist in developing work term placements, employment is not guaranteed.
 Students are encouraged to develop positions on their own; however, all work term placements must meet with the approval of the department.
-Students are eligible to apply to the program during their third year of study and must have completed a minimum of $\bigstar72$ including $\bigstar12$ in senior-level ENGL and/or WRITE courses by the beginning of the work term placement.
+Students are eligible to apply to the program during their third year of study and must have completed a minimum of $\star 72$ including $\star 12$ in senior-level ENGL and/or WRITE courses by the beginning of the work term placement.